thiago-glissoi/FFF-Line-Segmentation/readme.md

 ```Octave
 fff_segmenter
 ```
-After running the fff_segmenter algorithm, a open a file explorer window.
-The user must navigate to, find, and select the .mat data file that holds the acoustic signal and the X and Y direction control signals.
+After running the fff_segmenter algorithm, a file explorer window will appear.
 For the purpose of this example, the user can navigate to the `Data` folder and select the `Test1.mat` file.

 <img src="Example/Octave%20file%20navigation.png" alt="Figure 6 - Octave file selection" width="420">

 After selecting the data file, the user will be presented with the graphical interface displayed below.
-The filled values in the input fields are the default values for the `Segmentation mode` and `Unit` segmentation options, and with all of the available outputs toggled to `No`.
+The filled values in the input fields are the default values for the `Segmentation mode` and `Unit` segmentation options, and with all of the available fields set to `N`.

 <img src="Example/Octave%20input%20GUI.png" alt="Figure 7 - Octave Input GUI" width="420">

-The user will fill the fields with the values in regard to the `Test1.mat` dataset, with default values for the `Segmentation mode` and `Unit` segmentation options, and with all of the available outputs toggled to `Yes`.
+The user will fill the fields with the values in regard to the `Test1.mat` dataset, with default values for the `Segmentation mode` and `Unit` segmentation options, and with all of the available fields set to `Y`.

 <img src="Example/Octave%20input%20GUI%20filled.png" alt="Figure 8 - Octave Input GUI filled" width="420">